 The team members regularly used various stickers that they could use as an alert before they handed out medicines to people.
 For example, to highlight interactions between medicines or the presence of a fridge line or a controlled drug that needed handing out at the same time.
 The team members signed the dispensing labels to indicate who had dispensed and checked the medication.
 And so, a robust audit trail was in place.
 The dispensary had a manageable workflow with separate areas for the team members to undertake the dispensing and checking parts of the dispensing process.
 Baskets were available to hold prescriptions and medicines.
 This helped the team stop people's prescriptions from getting mixed up.
 The team had a robust process to highlight the expiry date of CD prescriptions awaiting collection in the retrieval area.
 Owing slips were given to people on occasions when the pharmacy could not supply the full quantity prescribed.
 One slip was given to the person.
 And one kept with the original prescription for reference when dispensing and checking the remaining quantity.
 The team attempted to complete the owing the next day.
 The pharmacy kept records of the delivery of medicines from the pharmacy to people.
 The records included a signature of receipt.
-And so, an there was an audit trail that could be used to solve any queries.
+And so, there was an audit trail that could be used to solve any queries.
 A note was posted to people when a delivery could not be completed.
 The note advised them to contact the pharmacy.

 The pharmacy often dispensed high-risk medicines for people such as warfarin.
 The pharmacist often gave the person additional advice if there was a need to do so.
 But details of these conversations were not recorded on people's medication records.
 So, the pharmacy could not demonstrate how often these checks took place.
 INR levels were always assessed in the pharmacy.
 The team were aware of the pregnancy prevention programme for people who were prescribed valproate.
 The team said they were aware of the risks.
 And they demonstrated the advice they would give people in a hypothetical situation.
 The pharmacy had received a support pack for the programme which contained additional literature that the team could handout to people who met the criteria of the programme.
-But the team could not locate the pack in the absence of the regular pharmacist.
-The team members said that they would use the internet to print off additional information about the programme if necessary.
 The team had completed an audit to see if any of its regular patients were prescribed valproate.
 And met the requirements of the programme.
 No affected people were identified.
+The team members were conscious that they didn't affix dispensing labels over warning alerts on original packs of valproate.

 The pharmacy supplied medicines in multi-compartmental compliance packs for people living in their own homes.
 And the pharmacy supplied the packs to people on either a weekly or monthly basis.
 The team members were responsible for ordering the person's prescription.
 And they did this around a week in advance.
 And then they cross-referenced the prescription with a master sheet to ensure it was accurate.
 The team members queried any discrepancies with the person's prescriber.
 The team members recorded details of any changes, such as dosage increases and decreases, on the master sheets.
 The packs had backing sheets with dispensing labels attached.
 And the sheets contained information to help people visually identify the medicines.
-But this information was often vague.
-For example, a pack which contained six medicines was seen.
-And five of the six medicines were described as 'white round tablets'.
-The team did not routinely provide patient information leaflets with the packs.
-This is not in line with requirements.
+The team routinely provided patient information leaflets with the packs.